 He was born in La Plata, Buenos Aires Province, on December 14th 1891.
 He was the seventh of nine siblings, children of Antonio Curatella, an Italian decorator and sculptor, and of Clara Manes.
 When he was fourteen, he worked as a typographer but, after a serious accident, he had to give it up.

-In 1906, his family moved to Buenos Aires.
-There he began his training as a sculptor at Arturo Dresco's studio Note 1, where he received a sound grounding and had an opportunity to get in touch with the intellectual world.
+, where he received a sound grounding and had an opportunity to get in touch with the intellectual world.
 He met young painters, such as Walter de Navazio, Ramón Silva and Valentín Thibon de Libian.
 The following year he enrolled in the Academia de Bellas Artes but he was soon to drop out.
 His first portraits of his brothers date from that time.

 In 1911, with a scholarship granted by the Province of Buenos Aires, he travelled to Florence where he worked tenaciously.
 He soon felt the need to visit museums and he travelled throughout France, Britain, Germany, Austria, Belgium and the Netherlands.